 32 Cath.
-Thanks to my princely son. - Then tell me, Guise, 34 What order will you set down for the massacre?
-Guise.
+Thanks to my princely son. - Then tell me, Guise, What order will you set down for the massacre?
+34 Guise.
 Thus, madam.
 36 They that shall be actors in this massacre 36: another bit of self-reference; Guise refers to those Catholics who will take part in the slaughter of their enemies.
-Shall wear white crosses on their burgonets, = small, light helmets.
-38 And tie white linen scarves about their arms; He that wants these, and is suspected of heresy, 39: wants these = lacks these, ie. is not wearing the accessories of the Catholics.
+38 Shall wear white crosses on their burgonets , And tie white linen scarves about their arms; = small, light helmets.
+2 He that wants these , and is suspected of heresy, 39: wants these = lacks these, ie. is not wearing the accessories of the Catholics.
 40 Shall die, be he king or emperor.
-Then I'll have a peal of ordnance shot from the tower, = ie. a discharge of a cannon.
-42 At which they all shall issue out, and set the streets.
+Then I'll have a preal of ordnance shot from the towar = ie. a discharge of a cannon.
+1 42 Then I'll have a peal of ordnance shot from the tower, At which they all shall issue out , and set the streets.
 42: they = ie. the Catholics. issuestreets = ie. come out from concealment and pour onto the streets.
-44 And then, the watchword being given, a bell shall ring Which when they hear, they shall begin to kill, 46 And never cease until that bell shall cease; Then breathe a while.
+44 And then, the watchword being given, a bell shall ring Which when they hear, they shall begin to kill, And never cease until that bell shall cease; 46 Then breathe a while.
 46: then they can rest a while.
 35-46: Guise's Plan for the Massacre: the program seems a touch complicated: when the cannon is fired from the tower, the Catholics are to go onto the streets en masse ; then, when the church bells begin to ring, they should commence to slaughter Protestants, and continue to do so, only stopping when the bells cease their tolling.
 Charles' Feet Grow Cold: the Chronology describes Charles' reaction to the approach of the day of the planned massacre: "the nearer he came to the Moment of Execution, the more he was troubled in his soul, so that the very sweat ran down his forehead, and his pulsation was like one in a fever."
-48 Enter the Admiral's Serving-man . = servant.
+21 48 Enter the Admiral's Serving-man . = servant.
 50 K. Char.
 How now, fellow, what news?
 52 Man.
 An it please your grace, the Lord High Admiral, = common expression of deference.
 An it = if it.
-Riding the streets, was traitorously shot, $= \text{ on horseback.}^1$ 54 And most humbly entreats your majesty = asks.
-To visit him, sick in his bed.
-56 20 1200 11111, 0000 111 1110 0000 K. Char.
+54 Riding the streets, was traitorously shot, And most humbly entreats your majesty To visit him, sick in his bed. = on horseback.
+1 = asks.
+56 K. Char.
 Messenger, tell him I will see him straight. = immediately.
-58 , Exit Serving-Man.
+58 Exit Serving-Man.
 60 What shall we do now with the Admiral?
-62 ~ 64 Cath.
+62 64 Cath.
 Your majesty were best go visit him, And make a shew as if all were well. = show, ie. pretense.
 66 K. Char.
 Content; I will go visit the Admiral. = "ok."
 68 Guise.
 And I will go take order for his death. = issue a command.